 On the contrary, digital marketing focuses on screens and online activity.
 It targets narrow groups based on clear data, such as search terms, interests, age, or zip code.

-Another key difference is measurement.
-Traditional marketing can track some impact through coupon codes or call tracking, but the data is rough.
-Digital channels report detailed numbers on impressions, clicks, conversions, and revenue.
+On the other hand, digital marketing reports provide detailed numbers on impressions, clicks, conversions, and revenue.
 You can adjust campaigns in real time, change budgets, and test new ideas without reprinting anything.

 The two methods are not enemies.
 Many strong brands mix both.
 A TV spot might build broad awareness, while digital advertising captures people who later search for the brand name.
 The right mix depends on budget, audience type, and goals.